 Weber State Undertakes Strategic Planning Process in 2020

-This year, Weber State University will be developing a new comprehensive strategic plan for the university.
+Weber State University will develop a new comprehensive strategic plan for the university.

 The goal of this process is to identify our institutional strengths and build on that foundation to inform Weber State’s priorities and goals for the next five years.

 It will be an open and collaborative process that focuses on creative, realistic, and measurable ways to plan for WSU’s future.

 During this process, we’ll ask questions such as: What are our fundamental beliefs?
 Whom do we serve?
 What do we have to do to achieve our mission and move forward?

 By the end of this process, we’ll know what our desired outcomes are, and how to achieve those outcomes.